-Juneteenth is the United States’ newest federal holiday.
-In 2021, it became the first new federal holiday since Martin Luther King Jr. Day was enacted in 1983.
+Juneteenth marks a pivotal day in United States history, but many Americans may be unfamiliar with it.
+In 2021, it became the newest federal holiday since Martin Luther King Jr. Day was enacted in 1983.

 If you don’t know what Juneteenth is or why it’s celebrated, you’re not alone.
 We sat down with Juneteenth expert Charvella McGary from the Tri-Cities Juneteenth Community Council to learn about this holiday and why it’s so important.